FlorentGuyon/esiea-osint/README.md

 ### Installing

-Clone or download the project in your local machine and go on the root directory of the project.
+Clone or download the project in your local machine.
 ```
 git clone https://github.com/FlorentGuyon/esiea-pfe-osint
 ```